The ABIRC Team

 Mr. Thao graduated from California State University, Fresno with a Bachelor’s degree in Business Administration.
 He was raised in Fresno, CA and has three sisters and five brothers.

-As a Program Assistant and one of the two grant managers of the Wells Fargo grant program at ABIRC, his work is revolved around supporting small businesses and farmers.
+As a Program Assistant and one of the two grant managers of the Wells Fargo grant program at ABIRC, most of his work is revolved around supporting small businesses and farmers.
 This specifically includes outreaching to local businesses, providing technical assistance to business owners, hosting and coordinating workshops (e.g., Bookkeeping 101, Business Plan 101, Tax Filing, etc…), planning events with our community based partner organizations to create market opportunities and improve our clients’ knowledge of finances, and spreading awareness of financial resources and businesses services.
-In addition to this, he also assists with translating our flyers from English to Hmong.
+In addition to this, Choua also manages the California Underserved and Small Producers (CUSP) grant program with Madi Her.
+Together, both Choua and Madi work to bring back relief dollars to the underserved BIMPOC farmer community.
+On top of all of this, he also assists with translating our flyers from English to Hmong.

 One of his favorite hobbies include eating, and, during his free time, he likes to fish, play volleyball, and go jogging outdoors.

-During her free time, Jamie enjoys spending time with her family, listening to K-pop music, and watching Chinese dramas.
+During her free time, Jamie enjoys spending time with her family, listening to K-pop music, watching Chinese dramas, and crying over dog adoption stories.

 Ms. Her was born and raised in Thailand, a place that she and her family resided in for over 30 years.
 It is in Thailand where her mother gave birth to 8 children, with Madi being one of them.
 For Madi, school has always been a challenge due to language barriers that make it a struggle for her to understand the class material and concepts.
 Despite that, however, she persevered and became the first in her family to attend and graduate from college.
 She graduated from Fresno State University with a B.A. in Social Work in 2021.

 Prior to working at ABIRC, Madi lived in Los Angeles with her friends.
 She recently moved back to Fresno, CA in February of 2022.
-At ABIRC, she is in charge of the Local Food Promotion Program.
+At ABIRC, she is in charge of the Local Food Promotion Program, where he connects buyers in the East Bay to BIMPOC farmers within Fresno.
+Her main responsibilities include creating a weekly inventory sheet and coordinating with buyers, drivers, and producers.
+In addition to this, Madi also manages the CUSP program with Choua Thao.

-During her free time, she enjoys playing badminton, going to the gym, and/or sleeping.
+During her free time, she enjoys playing badminton, going to the gym, and sleeping.